ipa-lab/docs.hackingbuddy/src/app/docs/usecases/minimal/page.md

 nextjs:
   metadata:
     title: Minimal Use-Case
-    description: Quidem magni aut exercitationem maxime rerum eos.
+    description: 'HackingBuddyGPT: A minimal Linux Priv-Esc Testcase'
 ---

 So you want to create your own LLM hacking agent?
 We've got you covered and taken care of the tedious ground work.

 Create a new usecase and implement `perform_round` containing all system/LLM interactions.
 We provide multiple helper and base classes, so that a new experiment can be implemented in a few dozens lines of code.
 Tedious tasks, such as connecting to the LLM, logging, etc. are taken care of by our framework.
-Check our [developer quickstart quide](docs/dev_quickstart.md) for more information.
+Check our [developer quickstart quide](/docs/dev-guide/dev-quickstart) for more information.

 The following would create a new (minimal) linux privilege-escalation agent.
 Through using our infrastructure, this already uses configurable LLM-connections (e.g., for testing OpenAI or locally run LLMs), logs trace data to a local sqlite database for each run, implements a round limit (after which the agent will stop if root has not been achieved until then) and is able to connect to a linux target over SSH for fully-autonomous command execution (as well as password guessing).